-The project is designed to strengthen national systems and the national bodies supporting youth-based policies and activities to supplement conventional approaches within the formal education system and provide alternative pathways to decent work and meaningful engagement in society.
+The project is designed to strengthen national systems and the national bodies supporting youth-based policies and activities to supplement conventional approaches within the formal education system.
+It will provide alternative pathways supporting youth to engage in decent work and meaningfully contribute to society.
 It intends to support Pacific Island governments to establish inclusive services that empower, engage and employ young people, particularly those who have fallen out of education.
 The strategic goal of the project is that Pacific Island countries improve sustainable development outcomes for youth excluded from mainstream development.